 How to Distinguish from Similar Species: No other nudibranch-like animal in this area is white, with a lateral sheetlike extension above the foot and only one gill on the right side.
-Several dorid nudibranchs such as Archidoris odhneri look superficially similar but they have no lateral flap and their gills are a circle on the dorsum.
+Berthella californica is very similar but lives in California and south.
+Several dorid nudibranchs such as Doris odhneri look superficially similar but they have no lateral flap and their gills are a circle on the dorsum.
 Tylodina fungina is another Notaspidean, found in southern CA, but it is bright yellow.
+Note: Until recently this species was regarded to be Berthella californica.
+Ghanimi et al., 2020 showed that it is a different species, B. chacei.

-Geographical Range: Point Craven, Alaska to Coronados Island, Baja California
+Geographical Range: Point Craven, Alaska to Monterey, California; Pacific coast of Siberia, and Japan

 Biology/Natural History: This uncommon but striking species apparently preys on ascidians and perhaps on sponges.
 Little is known about this species.
 Some members of this family can repel predators with extremely strong acid secretions from glands in the dorsum.